airbytehq/airbyte/docs/integrations/sources/file.md

 For example, you can use the `{"orient" : "records"}` to change how orientation of data is loaded (if data is `[{column -> value}, … , {column -> value}]`)

-If you need to read Excel Binary Workbook, please specify `excel_binary` format in your `config.json` file.
+If you need to read Excel Binary Workbook, please specify `excel_binary` format in `File Format` select.

 #### Changing data types of source columns